dpgraham4401/.dotfiles/README.md

 # .dotfiles
 ![desktop screenshot](https://i.ibb.co/xYbCZwj/screenshot-22-02-18-15-20.png)

+**If you're looking for configs related to Arch Linux or MacOS, see the other branches**

 ## Install and Usage ##
 Only 2 packages are needed to get started, Git to clone these configs, and [GNU stow](https://www.gnu.org/software/stow/) to symlink files to the appropriate place on the local machine